 Search funds are a business acquisition model.
-The search fund concept was originated in 1984 at Harvard Business School.
+The concept was originated in 1984 at Harvard Business School.
 It later grew amongst MBA programs and in particular, the Stanford Graduate School of Business.

 I ran into this concept while I was attending the University of St. Thomas OPUS College of Business MBA program in the mid-2000s.
-It’s an effective way for young business leaders to find small to medium sized businesses to acquire, grow, and ultimately sell to achieve return to their equity investors.
-A good operator will drive outsize returns in a small to medium size business.
+It’s an effective way for young business leaders to find small to medium-sized businesses to acquire, grow, and ultimately sell to achieve a return to their equity investors.
+A good operator will drive outsize returns in a small to medium-size business.
 There is no question in my mind that this is the case after financing numerous deals and going through our own ownership transition at Flagship Bank Minnesota.

 The returns to investors according to the 2020 Search Fund Study by Stanford GSB are pretty outstanding on the whole:

 “From 1984 through 2019, at least $1.4 billion of equity capital was invested in traditional search funds and their acquired companies, up $475 million from the last study, generating, in total, approximately $6.9 billion of equity value for investors and an estimated $1.8 billion for entrepreneurs so far.
 The aggregate pre-tax internal rate of return for investors was 32.6% through the end of 2019, down from 33.7% in the 2018 study, and the return on invested capital was 5.5x, down from 6.9x in 2018, reflecting slightly lower returns, shorter hold periods, and a record number of new acquisitions.
 Of note, IRRs excluding the top 5 returning funds continue to increase, perhaps indicating that on average better companies are being acquired and developed.”